scg-unibe-ch/ese2019-team4/README.md

 On our Home page all the offered services are listed just waiting to be booked by one of our customers.
 You can search through the list with the search window at the top on the right.
-To see all the available services again after you've searched something just hit the refresh button
+To see all the available services again after you've searched something just hit the refresh button.
+The search is case sensitive!

 ####Post Detail Page
 By clicking on one of the posts you can get more information about it!